 Our walking continued through the Tiergarten, which I’m sure is gorgeous in the summer but was still lovely and winter-wonderlandy in the snow.
 The sun set while we were walking down a long and deserted path, but the twinkle of city lights through the trees and the crunch of snow underfoot were peaceful, and we found ourselves finally warming up.
 To complete the thawing process, we stopped at the Ritter Sport café for an overdose of chocolate.
 Needless to say, everything was rich and delicious.

-On a brighter note, the Pergamon museum is the perfect winter activity.
+The Pergamon museum is another perfect winter activity.
 It is by far one of the best museums I have ever visited.
 Among other things, it houses the Pergamon Altar, a masterpiece of Hellenistic art that takes up an entire wing of the museum and is etched with battles between giants and gods.
 And the Ishtar Gate, a bright blue Babylonian gate decorated with bulls, lions, and dragons, towers over visitors and gleams along an entire hallways.
 It’s stunning.
-But my favorite collection, and this will surprise no one who knows me, was the Islamic Art Collection.
-Ornate doors, rugs swirling with color, and ancient books from Iran, Jordan, Morocco, and all of my other favorite places fill the wing.
-The Aleppo Room, with walls coated in paintings and Arabian and Persian sayings, literally stopped me in my tracks.
-I don’t know if I’ve ever seen anything so beautiful.
-Then there was the massive wall from ancient Jordan… I was in heaven.
+But my favorite collection was the Islamic Art Collection.
+Ornate doors, rugs swirling with color, and ancient books from Iran, Jordan, and Morocco fill the wing.
+The Aleppo Room, with walls coated in paintings and Arabic and Persian sayings, literally stopped me in my tracks.
+Then there was the massive wall from ancient Jordan.

 Alas, aside from my love of the Middle East, it was never clearer that I am pale, blonde, and blue eyed than in Germany.
-Rick and I were practically locals, which we found funny, especially coming from Italy where I’m pegged as a tourist no matter what I do.
+Rick and I were practically locals.
 Everyone spoke to us in German, and displayed actual shock when we couldn’t understand.
 “Oh!”
 They would cry in astonishment, then laugh.
 “But you look so German!”
-Maybe I should move…

-To counter our miles of walking, we stuffed our faces with currywurst, bratwurst, a German version of macaroni and cheese, and other heavy (and heavenly) food you can’t find in Italy.
+To counter our miles of walking, we stuffed our faces with currywurst, bratwurst, a German version of macaroni and cheese, and other heavy (and heavenly) food.
 The brats sold on the street were the tastiest, and so cheap!
 We even hiked way out of our way to find pretzels.
 (If you can’t make it to Munich for the real thing, Brezel Bar was fantastic).

 Despite the cold, it was one of the best weekends of the winter, and I can’t wait to visit again!
-(But maybe this time I’ll go in July…)
+Maybe this time I’ll go in July…